jkk/cantata/README.md

              {:name "LUCILLE TRACY", :id 20}]}]
 ```

-Queries are made of simple values, and can be amended on the fly:
+Queries are made of immutable data, and can be amended on the fly:

 ```clj
 (def kid-film {:from :film